jrairigh/chip8/README.md

 - +/- keys update speed (instructions per cycle) by factors of 10
 - Esc exits the application

+## Extras
+There are more ROMs in the extras folder.
+Just copy these to the assets\rom folder and they'll be available in the main menu.
+Currently, the main menu will only show ten ROMs.
+You can increase this by upping `MAX_ROMS` in renderer.c.

 ## Acknowledgements
 Thanks to @ankushChatterjee for inspiration from https://www.youtube.com/watch?v=jWpbHC6DtnU&t=2s and technical details provided in http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.1
 Also, Thanks to @kripod for ROMS I used to test emulator (https://github.com/kripod/chip8-roms)